rust-osdev/homepage/content/this-month/2022-04/index.md

 The `xhci` crate provides types of xHCI structires, such as Registers and TRBs.

-In this month, we released a new version 0.8.3 which includes [a bug fix](https://github.com/rust-osdev/xhci/pull/132) reported and commited by [@Yuna-Tomi](https://github.com/Yuna-Tomi).
+In this month, we released a new version 0.8.3 which includes [a bug fix](https://github.com/rust-osdev/xhci/pull/132) reported and committed by [@Yuna-Tomi](https://github.com/Yuna-Tomi).
 The bug was that `EventRingDequeuePointerRegister::event_ring_dequeue_pointer()` did not return the correct address.
 Thanks for the contribution!.

 ## Call for Participation